If you or someone you know are experiencing a crisis…

 Information for Faculty and Staff

 Faculty and Staff have direct contact with students on a daily basis.
-You will likely encounter a student who you may be concerned about or a student may express concerns to you directly who may need to be referred for counseling services or ADA accommodation support.
+You will likely encounter a student who you may be concerned about or a student may express concerns to you directly who may need to be referred for counseling services.

 Some signs and symptoms in students to look out for who may need to be referred include, but are not limited to the following: